gaye/resume/README.md

     + Became the go-to person for everything related to frontend testing in Firefox OS

+**Contractor at Luvocracy (2013)**

++ Built a bookmarklet that Luvocracy users could use to scrape a web page for a product along with its name, image, and price.

 **Software Engineer at Airtime (2012)**

 + Early employee at video chat startup